Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 * The **data**, representing the insights, knowledge and wisdom of the public, is open and freely available to all.
 As such, it provides a valuable foundation for many usecases, including research, social or commercial purposes.
 * **Products** (i.e., applications and services) built upon crowd-sourced or publicly funded data should make profit based on innovation and technological merit, and not on keeping the data proprietary.
 An architecture that separates data from products helps remove barriers to entry and avoids information silos.
 * The **privacy** of contributors cannot be compromised in Mangrove, as no personally identifyable information and no metadata is collected on the 'data level'.
 If service providers need to collect user data to enable their services, they may do so in their user interfaces on the 'product level', affecting only those users who trust their particular services.

 We want this open dataset to be as useful as possible, to as many people and organisations as possible.
 Interoperability of data is an important element to reach this goal.
 To enable interoperability, we need agreed-upon technical standards.
 Therefore, the Mangrove initiative proposes the **Mangrove Review Standard** as a way for people to represent insights in the form of reviews.
 We invite the Open and Privacy communities to contribute to this standard.

-The standard was developed based on a set of [principles](#principles-of-the-data-format-specification).
+The standard was developed based on a set of [principles](#principles-of-the-data-format-specification) that guided the design decisions made.

 # Mangrove Review Standard (MaReSt) v1